-Whilst Covid-19 has the country on lockdown and kept us all indoors, only one thing can save the British summer – and that’s camping.
-It's great that the country going to be opening up again – but we’re pretty sure the real question at the back of everyone’s mind is . . . what's the deal with camping during Covid?
+It's great to see the country opening up again – but we’re pretty sure the real question at the back of everyone’s mind is . . . what's the deal with camping during Covid?

 With the situation changing and a new roadmap put in place, the return to the 'old normal' feels so close, a weekend outdoors under canvas may be a welcome balm.
 Here’s what we know about the (near) future of camping in the UK.

 PLEASE NOTE – all information is as given at the time of writing.
 Remember that much of this is subject to change.

 YES!
 For Step 2 that was on April 12th Self-contained accommodation where indoor facilities are not shared are now open which means campsites can reopen, just be aware that shared toilet and shower facilities will be closed until further restrictions are lifted.
 Take a look at our Facility Free Camping Guide for how to camp comfortably without a shower block or toilets.

 So, when do campsites open?

 Campsites have been open since April 12th in England, Wales from the 27th March you can stay in self-contained accommodation, Campsites are said to be fully open from the 17th May and since 12th April people outside Wales can enter.
 In Scotland, camping holidays will be allowed to reopen from the 26th April and on the same date people outside Scotland are allowed to enter the country, In Northern Ireland, currently, it is predicted that from the 30th April self contained accommodation will be permitted for one household only.

 The rules around wild camping have always been open to some interpretation - see our guide here.
 From 12th April in England and Wales, you will able to wild camp.
 Wild camping will then be allowed in Scotland on 26th April.